jorge-olive/leader-based-replication/README.md

 # Entity Framework Core and Leader-Followers Data Replication
 ## Introduction
-In order to horizontally scale a RDBMS-based data tier application, a common solution is splitting the load between different nodes, in such a way that queries are routed to real-time replicated databases.
-This leaves a so called "leader" node with mainly two responsibilities:
+In order to horizontally scale a RDBMS-based data tier application, a common solution is to asymetrically split the load between different nodes, in such a way that queries are routed to real-time replicated databases and the writes to the "leader" one.
+This leaves it with mainly two responsibilities:

 - Process all the writes.
 - Ship the WAL (write ahead log ) to the connected replicas.